WebDevStudios/custom-post-type-ui/readme.txt

 * Added: support for default terms with a custom taxonomy.
 * Updated: Removed the forcing of underscores for post type slugs.
 Taxonomies are still forced.
 * Fixed: jQuery compatibility issue with WordPress 5.5.0

-= 1.7.5 - 2020-08-11 =
-* Updated: Addressed UI issues with WordPress 5.5.0
-* Updated: Moved required minimum WordPress version to 5.5.0

-= 1.7.4 - 2020-03-17 =
-* Added: Nonce admin verification for import functionality.
-* Added: Extra escaping of markup and output for "Get Code" areas.

-= 1.7.3 - 2020-02-05 =
-* Updated: styles and appearance to better match WordPress core.
-* Updated: Change newsletter service integration.
-Hey, sign up for our newsletter!
-Props @Oceas

-= 1.7.2 - 2020-01-08 =
-* Fixed: Duplicate entries for "delete_with_user" in get code.
-* Fixed: Delete button for post types and taxonomies at bottom of page did not trigger dialog prompt.

-= 1.7.1 - 2019-11-06 =
-* Fixed: Random-ish redirects to the "Add new" tab for post types or taxonomies
-* Fixed: JavaScript error when trying to delete a taxonomy.

-= 1.7.0 - 2019-11-06 =
-* Actually added this time: Delete with user support for post types.
-Managed to miss the code with 1.6.0 which was a long time ago.
-* Added: Ability to disable registration of post types or taxonomies, via code filter, without deleting them completely from settings.
-* Added: New post type labels introduced in WordPress 5.0.0.
-* Added: Link to Dashicon documentation for when editing menu icon.
-Props @juliekuehl
-* Added: Ability to automatically fill in additional labels based on chosen plural and singular label text.
-* Updated: Added post type templates documentation to help section.
-* Updated: Redirect user to the "add" tab if deleting the last post type or taxonomy created.
-* Updated: Touched up tab markup to match semantic improvements provided by WordPress 5.2.0.
-* Fixed: potential duplicate output of "parent_item_colon" with "Get Code" output.
-* Misc: Added code of conduct file to github repo.
-Props GaryJones.

 == Installation ==